-- 1. Elect six Class 3 directors, each to serve a three-year term; - 2.
-Approve the Renasant Corporation 2011 Long-Term Incentive Compensation Plan; - 3.
-To adopt, in a non-binding advisory vote, a resolution approving the compensation of our named executive officers, as described in the proxy statement; - 4.
-Recommend, in a non-binding advisory vote, whether the non-binding shareholder vote to approve the compensation of our named executive officers should occur every year, every other year or every three years; - 5.
-Ratify the appointment of HORNE LLP as our independent registered public accountants for 2011; and - 6.
+- 1. Elect six Class 1 directors, each to serve a three-year term; - 2.
+Approve an amendment to the Renasant Corporation 2011 Long-Term Incentive Compensation Plan that permits our non-employee directors to receive grants and awards from the plan and authorizes an annual award of shares of our stock to these directors; - 3.
+Ratify the appointment of HORNE LLP as our independent registered public accountants for 2012; and - 4.
 Transact such other business as may properly come before the annual meeting or any adjournments thereof.